The 10 Best Natural Remedies for Vertigo

 If you have Meniere's disease, one of the common treatments is taking diuretics (water pills), but the NIDCD also recommends eating a diet low in salt.

-So, when it comes to treating dizziness with food, avoid or limit the processed fare that's rich in salt, like deli meats, packaged snacks and fast food.
-Reducing the amount of fluid your body retains can help relieve pressure in the inner ear, the NIDCD explains.
+So, when it comes to treating dizziness with food, avoid or limit processed picks that are rich in salt, like deli meats, packaged snacks and fast food.
+Reducing the amount of fluid your body retains can help relieve pressure in the inner ear, per the NIDCD.

 9. Avoid Alcohol and Caffeine

-In addition to limiting salt, the Mayo Clinic advises staying away from caffeine and alcohol, which can make dizziness worse.
+In addition to limiting salt, limit caffeine and alcohol, which can make dizziness worse, according to the Mayo Clinic.

 If you do have these, make sure to do so in moderation, and note how they affect your symptoms.